-Both Easter and spring break often occur in April, so expect to see heavy crowds at Disney World during these times.
-Rides, restaurants, and pools will be overrun as both tourists and locals take advantage of vacation days to visit the parks.
+Both Easter and spring break typically occur in April, so expect to see heavy crowds throughout the resort during these times.
+Attractions, restaurants, and pools will be overrun as both tourists and locals take advantage of vacation days.
 Disney considers April to be part of the regular season, so you won't come across many discount offers.
 And prices spike during the two weeks around Easter.

 Disney World Weather in April

 You might describe April weather as pleasantly balmy, with only three days of rain, on average.
-This is the least humid time of year.
+The humidity is generally tolerable this time of year.

 - Average high temperature: 82 degrees Fahrenheit (27.8 degrees Celsius)

 - Average low temperature: 63 degrees Fahrenheit (17.2 degrees Celsius)